 Innovations in LPG technology, such as marine gas oil (MGO) fuel alternatives, could further expand the range of applications for this fuel.
 Moreover, LPG’s role in the transportation sector may grow as governments implement stricter emissions standards for vehicles.

-Wrapping Up: LNG vs. LPG – Complementary, Not Competing
+LNG vs. LPG – Complementary, Not Competing

-As the world moves towards more sustainable energy solutions, we can expect to see the continued growth and innovation in the LNG and LPG sectors, further solidifying their positions as crucial components of the global energy landscape.
+As the world moves towards more sustainable energy solutions, we can expect to see continued growth and innovation in the LNG and LPG sectors, further solidifying their positions as crucial components of the global energy landscape.

 The Role of LNG and LPG in Reducing Energy Poverty